GalMunGral/marta-passenger-traffic-ios/README.md

-Only works with version 1
+Only works with the [new version](https://github.com/GalMunGral/marta-passenger-traffic-server) of the server